I Like To Move It -- Computation Instead of Data in the Brain: Related Work

-MSP, however, has a twist that problems in physics can avoid: While for a star, the gravitational force a distant galaxy exercises is enough, MSP must know more.
-It is not enough to know that a new synapse reaches into a brain region, the new partner must be an actual neuron.
-So, previous work has adapted the Barnes--Hut algorithm~\cite{Rinke2018}, recursively applying it until an actual neuron is found (which does not change the time complexity of $O(n \cdot \log{n})$~\cite{CZAPPA202324}).
-FMM can also be adapted~\cite{noettgen_ea:2022:relearn-fmm}; yet, because of the disadvantage of having to find an actual partner, the adapted version also has a time complexity of $O(n \cdot \log{n})$.
-Furthermore, as a neuron needs an actual target, FMM restricts the choice of closely aligned neurons that search for a partner at the same time---they have to connect to the same region.
+MSP presents a unique challenge that physics problems typically avoid: whereas for a star, the gravitational force exerted by a distant galaxy suffices, MSP requires more specific information.
+It is insufficient to merely know that a new synapse extends into a brain region---the new partner must be a genuine neuron.
+Consequently, prior research has modified the Barnes--Hut algorithm~\cite{Rinke2018}, applying it recursively until an actual neuron is identified (which maintains the time complexity of $O(n \cdot \log{n})$~\cite{CZAPPA202324}).
+FMM can also be adjusted~\cite{noettgen_ea:2022:relearn-fmm}; however, due to the necessity of finding an actual partner, the modified version likewise exhibits a time complexity of $O(n \cdot \log{n})$.
+Additionally, because neurons require actual targets, FMM limits the selection of closely positioned neurons searching for partners simultaneously—they must connect to the same region.

-The Barnes--Hut algorithm is used in many aspects of computational biology besides modeling the structural plasticity in the brain.
-For example, early works use it for approximating molecular dynamics~\cite{PLIMPTON19951}.
-It can also be used outside of the direct problem domain, e.g., for speeding up a t-SNE classification~\cite{RUKHSAR2023104833} or a visualization~\cite{hadjiabadi2021maximally} with the aim of helping in seizure or epilepsy models.
+The Barnes--Hut algorithm finds application in various areas of computational biology beyond modeling structural plasticity in the brain.
+For instance, early studies employed it for approximating molecular dynamics~\cite{PLIMPTON19951}.
+It can also be applied outside its primary domain, such as accelerating t-SNE classification~\cite{RUKHSAR2023104833} or visualization~\cite{hadjiabadi2021maximally} to aid in seizure or epilepsy models.